Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Testing energy datasets

-Thus, we obtain for the first time that an NN trained on a dataset of one universality class can be used to predict the correlation length values of a model in another universality class.
-And this is possible by using an appropriate representation of the dataset.
-In our case, these are datasets with local energy distribution.
+We can highlight a partial success, as we were able to use a neural network trained on a single-class universality dataset to estimate the correlation length exponent of a model in another universality class for the first time.
+This was made possible by using a suitable representation of the dataset.
+In our case, these are datasets with bond energy configuration.

-\textit{Discussion.--}
+\section{Discussion}

+In this article, we analyzed the possibility of using a neural network trained on one physical model to test another physical model.
+We analyzed three models in two universality classes, the Ising model and the four-state Potts and Bxter-Wu models from another universality class.
+We used three neural network architectures: FCNN, CNN, and RN, three data representations for the four-state Potts model spin configurations, and two data representations for all models—spin configurations and bond energy configurations.

+A summary of present study is provided in Table~\ref{table12} for spin dataset and in Table~\ref{table13} for energy dataset.
+All analyzed data representations are successfully applicable to the diagonal when testing the physical model on a neural network trained on the same model.
+This means that supervised learning can be successfully applied to evaluate the critical behavior of models on any type of data representation.
+We also successfully performed this with the same accuracy on local spin energy and spin correlation datasets, but we do not report the results in this paper to avoid cluttering the discussion.
+All together, this means that neural network can ``see'' something different that only magnetization as believed by many researches.
+The energy datasets contain no informations on the spins and magnetization of the sample.

+The cross-testing (knowledge transfer) is not so regular as can be seen from the non-diagonal elements of Tables~\ref{table12} and~\ref{table13}.
+The only interesting difference is that cross-testing with energy datasets works better for the pair of cases IS@BW and BW@IS, and especially for BW@IS.